Sunday, November 10, 2024

 First to the jacks board I added an output buffer:

-R6 adjusts output and in some cases (oddly) the resonance quality--try between 10K and 100K to get the sound and level you want; I started with 10K (shown) for R6 but later changed it to 50K.
+R6 adjusts output--try between 10K and 100K to get the output level you want; I started with 10K (shown) for R6 but later changed it to 47K.

 Second: I added an audio input attenuator to the jacks board:

-Looking at the original schematic I guessed that high peak to peak input signals saturated the first stage of the PNP/NPN/op amp trifecta--just a guess.
+Looking at the EFM schematic I thought that high peak to peak input signals saturated the first stage of the PNP/NPN/op amp trifecta--just a guess.

 To my surprise the additional input attenuator didn't only let me dial in appropriate audio levels to remediate distortion, in some cases, the attenuator changed the character of the filter's resonance.
-Not what I expected, but I'll take it!
+Unexpected, but I'll take it!

 One more tidbit: I didn't have 220K 1206 resistors in my junk box, so on the main board I used 200K for R11 and 30K for R21.
-I am not sure how common 220K 1206 SMD resistors are at retailers like Tayda--whatever.
+I am not sure how common 220K 1206 SMD resistors are at retailers like Tayda--whatever--some resistor values aren't critical--just get them close.

 IMPROVED OUTRO